chalmersplasmatheory/FIKA/README.md

            zero_padding_res_factor  = 1

+     - `spatial_profile_generation`

+       When True, this parameter cancels the calculation of temporal and spectral profiles and optimizes the calculation of a spatialfrofile.

+    - `boundaries`

+      This parameter sets the upper and lower boundary of the square limiting the spatial profile.

+    - `resolution`

+      Parameter that controls how many pixels the spatial profile will contain.
+The grid will be of dimension resolution x resolution

+    - `do_interpolation`

+      This parameter dictates whether or not you want the spatial profile to be interpolated.
+Note that this is only a visual effect that can be switched on and off even after the calculation of the spatial profile has been carried out.

-4. Run the simulation using the following command in case of parallel = False:
+3. Run the simulation using the following command in case of parallel = False:

     ```bash
     python main.py